 CyanConnode's Narrowband RF Smart Mesh Networks can be used to control and monitor energy meters over hybrid networks so as to assist Governments and utilities in meeting their greenhouse gas emissions target.
-In the UK CyanConnode's technology forms part of the UK Smart Metering Implementation Programme (UK SMIP), which will contribute towards the UK meeting its target of "net-zero" emissions by 2050.

 Market Forecasts

 The smart meter market can be broken down into three subcategories: smart gas meters, smart water meters and smart electricity meters.
 Of the three, smart electricity meters are expected to deliver the highest growth rates, as the global industry seeks to modernise infrastructure and systems to drive much-needed improvements to financial performance, efficiency and resilience of energy grids.